Pamela Hunter: Life and career

 Hunter was born and raised in upstate New York, and formerly served in the United States Army.
 Over the years, she has been significantly involved in a number of Syracuse-based charities, including the Syracuse Community Health Center, Home Aides of CNY, Catholic Charities.

-In 2013, Hunter made her first foray into politics, running for and winning an At-Large seat on the Syracuse Common Council.
-She would serve as the Chair of the Public Safety Committee.
+In 2013, Hunter made her first foray into politics, running for and winning an at-large seat on the Syracuse Common Council.
+She would serve as the chair of the Public Safety Committee.

 New York Assembly

-In 2015, Assemblyman Samuel D. Roberts resigned to take a position with New York Governor Andrew Cuomo, and as a result a special election was called for his seat.
+In 2015, Assemblyman Sam Roberts resigned to take a position with New York Governor Andrew Cuomo, and as a result a special election was called for his seat.
 Hunter soon after announced that she would pursue the seat, and in a three-way primary won the seat.
 She went on to win the three-way general election with a plurality.

 Hunter was sworn into the seat on November 4, 2015.